staffomatic/staffomatic-api-documentation/README.md

-The New STAFFOMATIC API
+The STAFFOMATIC API
 =======================

-The all-new STAFFOMATIC has an all-new API.
-This is a REST-style API that uses JSON for serialization and OAuth 2 for authentication.
+This is a REST-style API that uses JSON for serialization and HTTP Auth for authentication.

 Making a request
 ----------------